deduke-men-a-selanna/angel/Learn-German-Vocabulary.md

     sehen       sieht       sah         sähe        sieh        gesehen haben

-As a consequence, in the case of the verb "sehen", all 6 forms need to be learned, as they are all irregular.
+As a consequence, in the case of the verb sehen "to see", all forms need to be learned, as they are all irregular.

-Two Anki decks with German irregular verbs are available here:
+**Two** Anki decks with German irregular verbs are available here:

 * [German to English](https://github.com/deduke-men-a-selanna/angel/raw/main/German%20Irregular%20Verbs%20-%20German%20to%20English.apkg)
 * [English to German](https://github.com/deduke-men-a-selanna/angel/raw/main/German%20Irregular%20Verbs%20-%20English%20to%20German.apkg)

 These files are located in in [this repository here](https://github.com/deduke-men-a-selanna/angel).

+This time, **both** decks can be used in Anki simultaneously!

 These decks were created based on a list of German irregular verbs that can be found [here](https://jakubmarian.com/list-of-irregular-strong-german-verbs/).